No item(s) available in cart.

 What are standards?

-Calibration and reference standards for ultrasonic testing come in many shapes and sizes.
+calibration and reference standards for ultrasonic testing come in many shapes and sizes.
 The type of standard used is dependent on the NDE application and the form and shape of the object being evaluated.
 The material of the reference standard should be the same as the material being inspected and the artificially induced flaw should closely resemble that of the actual flaw.
-This second requirement is a major limitation of most standard reference samples.
-Most use drilled holes and notches that do not closely represent real flaws.
-In most cases the artificially induced defects in reference standards are better reflectors of sound energy (due to their flatter and smoother surfaces) and produce indications that are larger than those that a similar sized flaw would produce.
-Producing more "realistic" defects is cost prohibitive in most cases and, therefore, the inspector can only make an estimate of the flaw

 There are many efforts on the part of the National Institute of Standards and Technology (NIST) and other standards organizations, both national and international, to work through technical issues and harmonize national and international standards.